kubernetes/git-sync/README.md

     --exechook-command <string>, $GITSYNC_EXECHOOK_COMMAND
             An optional command to be executed after syncing a new hash of the remote repository.
 This command does not take any arguments and executes with the synced repo as its working directory.
-The following environment variables $GITSYNC_HASH will be set to the git hash that was synced.
-The execution is subject to the overall --sync-timeout flag and will extend the effective period between sync attempts.
+The
+            $GITSYNC_HASH environment variable will be set to the git hash that was synced.
+If, at startup, git-sync finds that the --root already has the correct hash, this hook will still be invoked.
+This means that hooks can be invoked more than one time per hash, so they must be idempotent.
 This flag obsoletes --sync-hook-command, but if sync-hook-command is specified, it will take precedence.

     --exechook-timeout <duration>, $GITSYNC_EXECHOOK_TIMEOUT
             The timeout for the --exechook-command.
 If not specifid, this